One in Nine

 It can happen to you even when you don’t expect it

-There are many factors that are thought to contribute to the symptoms of PPD, but the exact cause is unknown.
-Some of these factors are hormone levels that rise in your body gradually during pregnancy and then drop significantly after birth, increased stressors, and changes that occur when different parts of the brain don't communicate well.
+There are many factors that are thought to contribute to the symptoms of postpartum depression (PPD), but the exact cause is unknown.
+Some of these factors are a family or personal history of depression, increased life stressors, and hormone changes related to pregnancy.

 PPD can affect more than just mom

 Relationship with your partner